Makkkiiii/Coursework1-Password-Generator-/README.md

 - Includes upper and lower characters.
 - Includes Special Characters.
 - Saves password to a text file.
-- n number of passwords can be generated.
+- N number of passwords can be generated.
+- Generated Passwords labeled as "Weak", "Medium", "Strong"
 - The user can generate more passwords if he/she does not like the password given before.

 ## Getting Started